Lemon Grove Incident: Lawsuit and trial

-The Comité, with the assistance of the two attorneys, filed suit against the Lemon Grove School Board in the Superior Court of California in San Diego on February 13, 1931.
-Submitted in the name of Mexican American student Roberto Alvarez, the petition accused the school board of "an attempt at racial segregation… by separating and segregating all the children of Mexican parentage".
+Gonzalez, with the assistance of the two attorneys, filed a writ of mandate against the Lemon Grove School Board in the Superior Court of California in San Diego on February 13, 1931.
+Submitted in the name of Mexican American student Roberto Alvarez, who Gonzalez had been appointed guardian ad litem of, the petition accused the school board of "an attempt at racial segregation… by separating and segregating all the children of Mexican parentage".
 The suit also pointed out that 95% of the children whom the school board sought to segregate were U.S. citizens and thus "entitled to all the rights and privileges common to all citizens of the United States.
 Alvarez and ten other students gave testimony proving that their separation of the school was built on inaccurate information concerning the intelligence and learning capabilities of Mexican and Mexican American students and a prejudiced assumption that these students didn't understand English.
 Alvarez himself was chosen to be named as the plaintiff because his academic records proved to be a counter to what the school board was presenting to the court case.
 The attorneys during the trial also questioned the teachers who were to teach in the segregated school regarding whether they were fully capable of teaching all the students.
 In one such situation, the attorneys questioned a teacher with little experience who was expected to teach four grades in one classroom.
 The attorney asked how teaching students from four different grade levels in one class in the segregated building would create a different learning experience from having one teacher teach a single grade in the other school with all the students integrated together.
 The teacher responded that it would provide less individualized attention to the students.